 However, make sure the buddy’s schedule is relatively clear, especially for the first two weeks or so.
 Do not hold existing developers responsible for many supervisor responsibilities.
 Failure to do so can lead to resentment of the responsibilities associated with management.

 In this case, the buddy may start to get angry with the new settings.
-So, make sure they’re voluntarily up for it and won’t take the onboarding duty as a burden.
+So, ensure they’re voluntarily up for it and won’t take the onboarding duty as a burden.

 Buddy's responsibilities include: